pcperera/UoM_MapReduce-vs-Spark/README.md

 ### Introduction

-Evaluation of MapReduce and Spark for the given dataset and queries is summarized in this README file.
+Evaluation of MapReduce and Spark for the given dataset/queries is summarized and referenced in this README file.
 Below directories contain source code, log output, statistics, images and recordings.

 | Directory  | Content                                               |
 |------------|-------------------------------------------------------|